MikaelSmith/puppet-mcollective/README.md

   * Configures the main `server.cfg` and `client.cfg` and service
   * Provides a mcollective plugin packager that produce AIO specific modules of mco plugins
-  * Installs a number of default puppet related plugins
+  * Installs a number of default puppet related plugins including the `action_policy` authorization plugin
   * Creates directories the AIO packages failed to create

 It's part of a larger effort to make bootstrapping trivial, to that goal a new Security